iamnagrecha/Bank-TeleMarketing/README.md

 # Comparision-of-Classification-Models-for-Bank-Marketing
-In this project, we aim to discover whether a given client would subscribe to the bank deposit or not, using different classification models.
+In this project, my aim was to discover whether a given client would subscribe to the bank deposit or not, using different classification models.
 For that, we will make use of popular Data-Mining techniques to prepare our desired